International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _ContractNegotiationErrorMessage_ is sent by a consumer or provider indicating an error has occurred.
+The _ContractNegotiationErrorMessage_ is a response body returned by a consumer or provider indicating an error has occurred.
+It does not cause a state transition.

 ## Checksum Calculations